Arisotura/Blargboard-extras/README.md

 Blargboard is a forum software developed in PHP and MySQL based off of ABXD by StapleButter.
 Download it where ever you can find it, as it is dead.

-This is where themes, ranksets, and addons will be uploaded.
+This is where themes, ranksets, and addons are uploaded.

+THIS REPO IS DEAD.
+PULL REQUESTS WILL NOT BE ACCEPTED.

 ## How to install
 Add the content of each directory to the same directory that exists in your board's files.